 I can’t control the markets… but I can control my costs.

-For most of my life I have been encouraged to focus on the things I can control.
-My mom, teachers, coaches, mentors… all have told me to focus on what I can control.
+For most of my life, my mom, teachers, coaches, mentors…all told me to focus on what I can control.
 You’ve heard the same messages.
-They are part of our culture, have been for centuries.
+They have been part of our culture for centuries.

 “Freedom is the only worthy goal in life.
 It is won by disregarding things that lie beyond our control.”